-Hip tendonitis is inflammation of any one of a number of tendons in the hip although degeneration of the tendon is probably a more accurate description.
+Hip tendonitis is inflammation of any one of a number of tendons in the hip, although degeneration of the tendon is probably a more accurate description.
+Hip pain will normally develop over time and may be particularly bad in the mornings or after long rest periods.
+Ice, massage and stretching are some of the ways to help ease this condition, and strengthening exercises can help rehabilitation.

 Symptoms of a hip tendonitis